nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Exporting data to .csv file**

 **MSS**
-1. User wants the data in a CSV file
+1. User wants the data in a CSV file.
-2. User enters the export command, followed by the full file path and new file name
+2. User enters the export command, followed by the full file path and new file name.
-3. RC4HDB creates a new CSV file in the file path entered by the user
+3. RC4HDB creates a new CSV file in the file path entered by the user.
-4. RC4HDB shows a success message
+4. RC4HDB shows a success message.

     Use case ends.